gabrielfalcao/lettuce/docs/reference/features.rst

 Feature.described_at
 ^^^^^^^^^^^^^^^^^^^^

-a FeatureDescription object, has the file and line which the feature was described.
+A FeatureDescription object, has the file and line which the feature was described.
 Lettuce uses it to output those metadata.

-the attribute `described_at` could be used as follows
+The attribute `described_at` could be used as follows

 ::